 Finally, even if all attempts to square open borders with wealthy welfare states are problematic, this argument does not support the right of all countries to design and enforce their own immigration policies.
 More modestly, it would show only that wealthy welfare states may do so as long as the world is characterized by profound international inequality.

 One of the most sophisticated arguments on behalf of a state's right to close its borders is the liberal nationalist approach, which suggests that liberal welfare states must exclude outsiders in order to function properly.
 This account emphasizes that states of this kind are able to operate as they do only because their citizens are willing to make the enormous political sacrifices necessary to sustain a vibrant democracy and equitable welfare state.
 What is more, these citizens are inclined to freely sacrifice in these fashions only because they identify with one another.
-Were it not for this fellow feeling among compatriots, far fewer would be motivated to invest their personal energy in the democratic process or give up a portion of their wealth in order to assist less fortunate fellow citizens.
+Were it not for this fellow feeling among compatriots, far fewer would be motivated to invest their personal energy in the democratic process or to give up a portion of their wealth in order to assist less fortunate fellow citizens.
 And finally, this identification among compatriots depends upon the existence of a shared culture.